madskjeldgaard/portedplugins/CONTRIBUTING.md

 Documentation changes (either in the Readme or the schelp files) should look like this: `doc(Rongs): Changed example`.

+If something is a breaking change, it may be suffixed with an exclamation mark: `feat(Rongs)!: Use imperial measurements for frequency parameter`.

 ## Adding a plugin

 First, make sure you are on a new branch: